kgorinson/491_GroupProj/index.md

 - Display Retweet count in Tweet report --Joanna
 - Display Likes in Facebook report --Joanna
 **- Display Bigrams for web page**
-- Calculate and display Lexical Diversity in Facebook report --Joanna
+- Calculate and display Lexical Diversity in Facebook report --Kyle
 - Calculate and display Sentiment analysis in Tweet report --Joanna
-- Calculate and display Sentiment analysis in Facebook report --Joanna **- Perform and display a part of speech analysis on web page
+- Calculate and display Sentiment analysis in Facebook report --Kyle **- Perform and display a part of speech analysis on web page
 - Extract and display entities from web page
 - Display a Geocoded distribution of Tweets that have geolocation enabled**